cameronpresley/blog/docs/articles/posts/learning-from-failure.md

 One of the key concepts of the _postmortem_ is that the goal **isn't to assign blame, but to understand what happened and why**.
 People aren't perfect and it's not reasonable for them to be.
 This concept is so fundamental that another term you might here for a postmortem is a _[blameless incident report (BIR)](https://www.atlassian.com/incident-management/postmortem/blameless)_.

+Are you interesting learning how to run your own BIR process?
+[Drop me a line](mailto:CoachingCorner@TheSoftwareMentor.com?subject=Running BIRs) and if there's enough interest, I'll write a follow-up post!

 ## Getting Started

 Every company has their own process when they have an outage, but health process should be able to answer these five questions at a minimum.